Transgender Man Petitions To Be Listed As Father After Birthing Child

 The court hearing will go ahead in September and the man will be challenging the law citing that by having to be listed as the child’s mother will breach his “human right to respect for private and family life.”
 He also states that “interference” such as this is not necessary since the laws have “evolved in society” to such a point that he should be able to be listed by his legal role in the child’s life and not according to the other law which sees him as the birth mother.

 While the full trial is months away, a preliminary hearing was heard on Thursday in London.
-Lawyers for the Registrar General for England and Wales presented their preliminary arguments in relation to this groundbreaking case as the transgender man’s lawyers also laid out their arguments in relation to the law.
+Lawyers for the Registrar General for England and Wales presented their preliminary arguments in relation to this groundbreaking case, as the transgender man’s lawyers also laid out their arguments in relation to the law.

 In the initial arguments, it was revealed that, in the past, transgender men have given birth in the past in England and Wales.
 However, they have always been listed as the birth mother, regardless of whether they wanted to be listed that way or not.